 General comments:

-This section relates to annual submission of information for individual entities..
+This section relates to annual submission of information for individual entities.

 This template shall report the P&L associated to all (significant, very significant and transactions required to be reported in all circumstances) intra-group transactions between entities in the scope of the group supervision or P&L transaction considered as significant or very significant intragroup transactions or transactions required to be reported in all circumstances.
 These include, but not limited to: